 A bit about Lucid DreamBike

 Lucid DreamBike are a group of friends who have been working in recent years creating beautiful collaborative bike spectaculars in our home town of Wellington and around the country.
-In the summer of 2016 we created a magical night bicycle of performance and art spread around some secret unexplored parts of wellington lighting up the bikes of participants and the streets of the city.
-We had so much fun that we have continued doing thus and coming up with new ideas on how to use the bicycle, art, music and performance to create a magical version of the city for all who want to enter it.
+In the summer of 2016 we created our first magical night bicycle ride filled with performance and art spread around some secret unexplored parts of Wellington, lighting up the bikes of participants and the streets of the city.
+We had so much fun that we have continued doing this and coming up with new ideas on how to use the bicycle, art, music and performance to create a magical version of the city for all who want to enter it.